 To mitigate the risks of occupational heat stress, employers should have a thorough Heat Illness Prevention Plan with policies and procedures for when heat stress is an anticipated hazard.
 This plan should be reviewed and updated due to COVID-19 as lack of movement—particularly from a more sedentary lifestyle due to canceled events and quarantine—can play a role in our overall health and acclimation to activity and heat.
 Additionally, the use of face masks as a common means for preventing the spread of disease can inadvertently restrict one’s ability to breath, so methods currently used to complete a job may require some modification.

 Ensuring your team can identify and mitigate occupational heat stress hazards is significant.
 Conditions on the job can change very quickly and adjustments may need to be made.
 When it comes to temperature and humidity, a Heat Index Chart should be reviewed to determine what precautions should be taken, and day-to-day considerations must be made for each job task.
 Additional precautions such as staying hydrated, replenishing salts and minerals, and pacing one’s work—though small changes—can ultimately prevent an injury.

 Recognize the signs and symptoms of heat stress

 Familiarize yourself and your team with how to recognize the signs and symptoms of heat stress so you can get them the care they need.
 Early symptoms may include:

 Get help if needed

 If you anticipate that someone is suffering from heat stress, seek the proper treatment immediately.
 Each heat-related illness requires different first aid measures and can be reviewed on the CDC’s webpage.

-The EnviroServe team specializes in “when you need us, where you need us” service using the right PPE and team for the job.
+The EnviroServe team specializes in “where you need us, when you need us” service using the right PPE and team for the job.
 Contact (800) 488-0910 for help safely completing environmental remediation, waste management, and strenuous indoor or outdoor work.